-Because there is so much political noise in the media this week, one thing standing out to me in Psalm 37 is that being “all worked up” is only bound to bring trouble.
-The dictionary says the word fret means to become anxious, agitated, worried, or annoyed.
-The Bible says to stop going there.
+The rise of political noise in the media keeps bringing Psalm 37 to mind, where it says getting all worked up about things is bound to bring trouble.
+The word fret is defined as becoming anxious, agitated, worried, or annoyed.
+The Bible says we should stop going there.

-“Cease from anger and forsake wrath; fret not yourself—it leads only to evildoing.
-For evildoers shall be cut off, but those who wait and hope and look for the Lord [in the end] shall inherit the earth” (Psalm 37:8-9 AMP).
+“Cease from anger and forsake wrath; fret not yourself–it tends only to evildoing.
+For evildoers shall be cut off, but those who wait and hope and look for the Lord [in the end] shall inherit the land” (Psalm 37:8-9 AMPC).

 It does not say that those who win the argument or get the most votes inherit the earth, it says those who wait, hope, and look for him will.

-The following verses make it clear the righteous person does not stop showing mercy, being gracious, and doing good.
-Maybe this is how to stop the anger, instead of managing it!
+Other verses in the psalm make it clear the righteous person does not neglect to show mercy, be gracious, and do good.
+Maybe this is how to put a stop to the discord.

-What I do not see in this chapter is any reference to avoiding political discussion, or even debate.
-I only see the benefit of keeping my trust in God foremost in my mind, and continuing to be busy doing what he wants me to do (“all day long”).
+What I do not see in this chapter is any reference to political discussion or debate.
+I do see the benefit of keeping trust in God foremost in my mind, and doing what he wants me to do throughout the day.

 “For the Lord delights in justice and forsakes not his saints.
-They are preserved forever…” (verse 28).
+They are preserved forever, but the offspring of the wicket [in time] shall be cut off” (verse 28).

 by Kathy Sheldon Davis